hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 key<ssh keys>` in your VSC account page or with :ref:`Multi-factor Authentication (MFA)<mfa_login>`.
 Different restrictions apply to each:

-SSH certificates with MFA (any Belgian public network)
+SSH certificates with MFA (any public network)
     Set up your SSH connection to connect to **sofia** with your VSC ID and a SSH certificate via MFA as described in :ref:`mfa-with-ssh-agent`.
     You can connect to **sofia** from any network with this